 All year around.
 The best time is from mid-April to late September or early October.
 April, May and June are the best months for lovers of flowers and green landscape.
 July through August are the best months for blue sky & also an excellent period for photographers (warm colours and clear blue skies are great!).
 From September to April you get a mixed sunny and pretty cloudy landscape.

 The entire Cordillera Blanca has a semi-dry and semi-cold climate, with an average maximum temperature of 23.9° C (75.0° F) and a minimum of 1.1° C (33.98° F).
 The climate is very unpredictable, even in the dry season it can rain.
 During the days it can vary from hot to very frigid temperatures, included rain and strong winds or snow over 4800 meters above sea level.
 It usually starts getting cloudy more often in early September.
 October and November are the months when after 2-3pm you can count on afternoon showers.

-The Akilpo serviced 1-day Panorama Trek is for groups with a maximum of 09 persons. per each guide
+The Akilpo serviced 1-day Panorama Trek is for groups with a minimum of 6 peoples and maximum of 9 persons /1 Guide

 The price includes the following:

 - Trip briefing one day before the trek.

 - Private transport from your hostel/hotel to and from the trail head.

 - Akilpo selected professional and experienced guide.